layerxdao/layerx-mono/packages/website/pages/docs/resources/integration-guide.md

-# Taiko integration guide
+# LayerX integration guide

-Taiko is an Ethereum-equivalent network, meaning integrating with Taiko should be as simple as adding our RPC.
+LayerX is an Ethereum-equivalent network, meaning integrating with LayerX should be as simple as adding our RPC.

 ## RPC configuration

 You can view the RPC configuration [here](/docs/reference/rpc-configuration).

-## Taiko brand assets
+## LayerX brand assets

-When using the Taiko logo, please use one of the branding icons/logos [here](https://github.com/taikoxyz/layerx-mono/tree/main/packages/branding).
+When using the LayerX logo, please use one of the branding icons/logos [here](https://github.com/taikoxyz/layerx-mono/tree/main/packages/branding).

 ## Add/update your project to our Ecosystem page